Wednesday, June 30, 2021

 With sacred faith.

-Nor the shrill trumpet cry of reveille, nor of warfare;
+Nor the shrill trumpet cry of reveille, nor of warfare.

-Cities were not accustomed to build up defensive walls,
+Cities were not accustomed to build up defensive walls.

-Travel was open for all;
+Travel was open for all, and

 All property was held in common.